 "Amid mass demonstrations against police violence, misinformation and disinformation about the protests are spreading fast online.
 False, misleading, and misattributed stories and images can polarize communities, unfairly damage reputations, and obscure the truth.
 By sharing and amplifying this content we often further the goals of those who aim to discredit and divide." - Tip Sheet, Pen America’s Guide for Combating Protest Disinformation.

 Use this page to check your facts in order to avoid spreading misinformation.

-This Libguide, organized in consultation with the UC San Diego Library Diversity and Inclusion Committee with contributions from other units across the library, is by no means a definitive guide.
+This Guide, organized in consultation with the UC San Diego Library Diversity and Inclusion Committee with contributions from others across the library, is not a definitive guide.
 The guide will evolve over time and we welcome your thoughts, suggestions and corrections.

-The guide is compiled to flow from educating users to the topics of racism and anti-racism, taking a deeper dive into details and exploration of the scholarship, delivering educational resources to use in the classroom or for self-education, and then to build sustained and actionable practices for individuals and institutions.
+The guide was created to flow from educating users to the topics of racism and anti-racism, taking a deeper dive into details and exploration of the scholarship, delivering educational resources to use in the classroom or for self-education, and then to build sustained and actionable practices for individuals and institutions.

 "To create an equal society, we must commit to making unbiased choices and being antiracist in all aspects of our lives. ..
 Being antiracist is fighting against racism.
 Racism takes several forms and works most often in tandem with at least one other form to reinforce racist ideas, behavior, and policy." - Talking About Race, National Museum of African American History and Culture.